monteship/GreeMQTT/README.md

 - Verify MQTT broker settings and connectivity.
 - Check logs for error messages.
 - For issues, open an issue on the GitHub repository.
+- Ensure your devices and the host/container are on the same network segment.
+- Use `--network host` with Docker for proper device discovery.
+- Check logs for errors: `docker logs greemqtt` or console output.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for suggestions or improvements.
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+## Support
+For questions or issues, open an issue on [GitHub](https://github.com/monteship/GreeMQTT/issues).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
+`